curityio/nginx_oauth_proxy_module/Questions.md

 5. What NGINX prerequisite flags are there in total?\
    The module adds this config option, required for SSL to work:
    --with-http_ssl_module

-   It uses this option when building the module:
+   It uses this option when building the module, to point to openssl source code:
-   --with-openssl=<source location>
+   --with-openssl=

    The phantom token module mentions a number of others, and warns against --without options.\
    Should I mention all of the same options in this module, or are some of them not relevant?